shoui520/shoui520.github.io/docs/vn-android.md

 All the information on how to set up the emulator can be found [here](https://yuzu-mirror.github.io/entry/yuzu-android/) and [here](https://www.youtube.com/watch?v=RxBGJdafY6k).
 The whole thing is very simple and they already provide the link to everything, besides, there's a brief explanation of the cutomized drivers that I mentioned earlier.
 With that, you can now read your VNs on your cell phone!

-## WINDOWS FUCKING EMULATOR
+## WINDOWS EMULATOR... or something close to it

 Now... now i can finally talk about my babies!!! i think it is worth mentioning that although I do refer to them as 'Windows emulators', they are not exactly working like that. if i had to say it, I would say they are closer to Wine emulators.
 Well, leaving my autistic behaviour aside, let's get to the important stuff.
 At least for now, we have 3 enmulators in charge of running Windows' programs on Android: Exagear, winlator and mobox.
-I'm going to talk about each one of them here. so be prepared to hell!
+I'm going to talk about each two of them here. so be prepared!

 #### Exagear

   <b>OBS:</b>  Only use it if your phone can't run the other emulators on this list, or if you want to test something that doesn't work on the other two.

  Well, let's start by talking about ExaGear.
 It was a paid project whose focus was essentially to run 32-bit Windows programs on Android.
 As I've mentioned before, even though I referred to them as 'Windows emulators', the truth is that they are nothing more than Wine emulators.